nicola-deb/software-testing-portfolio/README.md

 ## Certifications

-I am committed to my personal and professional development and enjoy keeping engaged & informed of emerging trends and technologies in the QA sphere.
+I am committed to my personal and professional development and enjoy keeping engaged & informed of emerging trends and technologies in the QA & UX sphere.
 I am also an active member of the "Ministry of Testing", "uTest" and "UX Design Institue" Communities.

 [ISTQB Tester](./Certifications/ISTQB_Certifications/Tester.pdf)